 I chose Imperial for my MBA because of its focus on technology, innovation & entrepreneurship.
 I heard Dr Paolo Taticchi talk at an information session, where he discussed the Personal Leadership Journey .
 He said that the entrepreneurial spirit is essential if you want to have a career that is innovative, teaches you to think differently, and most importantly, do something good for the planet.
 The values and mission of Imperial aligned with me in terms of what I want to do with my life.

 The people on the MBA are fantastic.
 I have loved meeting all 75 people in my class.
 How often do you get the chance to meet a group of new and interesting people?

 My focus on the Weekend MBA has been developing my analytic skills.
 My natural tendency is towards the people orientated subjects, but I’m building up my decision analytics and statistical tool building.

-On the Innovation and Entrepreneurship module you have to choose if you want to be an entrepreneur or an investor.
+On the you have to choose if you want to be an entrepreneur or an investor.
 I’ve chosen to be an investor because I’m interested in being the other side.
 I’m trying to come out of my comfort zone and push myself into new areas.

 Balancing work and the Imperial MBA

 Right now, I’m learning the adjustments I need to make to facilitate the Weekend MBA.
 With my full time directorship, London Food Board, media career and two children I have a very full working and home life so it’s important to block out time to study for my MBA each week.

 The Careers & Professional Development Service at Imperial College Business School has been excellent.
 I’ve had a number of one-to-one meetings with my advisor, Emma Cooper, including interview and presentation coaching.
 Emma and I are working together to build my long term career strategy.

 Having the Imperial MBA on my CV has definitely helped my career development.
 It has an impact when I talk to people and has opened up new networks.